Artificer-Innovations/DemoApp/TASKS.md

 ### Task 9.1b: Support Renaming the Project

-**Goal**: We started this project as "Demo App", "DemoApp", "demoapp" - but we want to rename it Beaker Stack.
+**Goal**: This project is released as a GitHub Template repo named BeakerStack, with the various identifiers like:
-And we would like to make it easy to rename this project to anything else, so it can be easily reused.
+"Beaker Stack", "BeakerStack", "beakerstack", and "beaker-stack".
+We would like to make it easy to rename this project to anything else, so it can be easily reused.
 The goal of this task os to create tools to allow "renaming" the stack, updating any public strings or app IDs that are string based.
 And to confirm that when renamed the app cleanly builds.

 **Scope**:

 - Audit all packages (`apps/web`, `apps/mobile`, `packages/*`) and configuration files for hard-coded project names, bundle IDs, display names, URLs, Supabase project references, and GitHub identifiers.